bondgh0954/Capstone_project1/README.md

 - **Efficiency**: Reducing deployment times and ensuring consistent environments.
 - **Reliability**: Integrating version control, artifact management, and container registries to enhance deployment robustness.

-This setup serves as a practical example of implementing DevOps best practices in a real-world scenario, providing a reliable and repeatable process for deploying Java applications.

 ## Setup Instructions